-'Tabasco' Opera Makes Fiery Return in New Orleans
+'Tabasco' Opera Makes Fiery Return In New Orleans

 This week New Orleans hosts a peppery performance that was almost lost to the past.